 The basis point value ("BPV") below shows the amount with which the value of the economic portfolio would be impacted if interest rates were to fall by ten basis points across the entire curve including spread (negative figures indicate a decrease in the value of the portfolio).
-More details are available in the 2017 Annual Report of KBC Group.
+KBC also uses other techniques such as the gap analysis, scenario analysis and stress testing (both from a regulatory capital perspective and from a net income perspective).